manpagez: man pages & more

 If idcok is called with FALSE as second argument, curses no longer

-so equipped.
-Use of character insert/delete is enabled by default.
+terminals so equipped.
+Use of character insert/delete is enabled by

-Calling idcok with TRUE as second argument re-enables use of character
+default.
+Calling idcok with TRUE as second argument re-enables use of

 immedok

-If immedok is called with TRUE as argument, any change in the window
+If immedok is called with TRUE as second argument, any change in the

-image, such as the ones caused by waddch, wclrtobot, wscrl, etc.,
+window image, such as the ones caused by waddch, wclrtobot, wscrl,

-automatically cause a call to wrefresh.
+etc., automatically causes a call to wrefresh.
 However, it may degrade

 performance considerably, due to repeated calls to wrefresh.
-It is
+Calling

 leaveok